jzleetcode/jzleetcode.github.io/src/content/blog/cheatsheet-db.md

 2. In the popup, put in server name (sql server name)
 3. Authentication dropdown, use "Windows Authentication"
 4. User name and password section is grayed out.
 User name is <Domain>\<user_name>
-5. Change Encryption dropdown to optional
+5. Change Encryption dropdown to optional or required for Production stage
+6. Check the box to "Trust server certificate" if applicable.
+7. For production stage, in the "Additional Connection Parameters" tab, you may also need to add "ApplicationIntent=ReadOnly"

 See active directory [overview doc](https://learn.microsoft.com/en-us/windows-server/identity/ad-ds/get-started/virtual-dc/active-directory-domain-services-overview), [domain account doc](https://learn.microsoft.com/en-us/windows/win32/ad/domain-user-accounts)